 B.A./M.D.
 Degree Program

 The UT Partnership in Advancing Clinical Transition (UT-PACT) is a groundbreaking collaborative program between UT Southwestern Medical School and the University of Texas at Dallas, focused on enhancing the training of health care professionals.
-Key to the progam’s unique design is a new integrated curriculum that bridges the foundations of undergraduate education to an innovative program in medical education that leads to combined Bachelor of Arts in Biology and Doctor of Medicine degrees.
+Key to the program’s unique design is a new integrated curriculum that bridges the foundations of undergraduate education to an innovative program in medical education that leads to combined Bachelor of Arts in Biology and Doctor of Medicine degrees.

 UT-PACT builds upon a new undergraduate curriculum in which:

 - Clinical relevance is incorporated into basic science courses.